SOSC 198 Special Topics 1-3 Units

 SOSC 495W Capstone Seminar: Social Science (W) 3 Units W, GW

-Prerequisite: GE Written Communication (A2) requirement, 12 units in social sciences, Senior Standing.
+Prerequisite: GE English Composition (1A), 12 units in social sciences, senior standing.

 Typically Offered: Fall and spring